Robert Sarah: Views on homosexuality

-Sarah has opposed various attempts to provide legal recognition to gays and lesbians, often casting his remarks in terms of a defense of traditional Catholic and African values against contemporary secular Western culture.
+Sarah has opposed various attempts to provide legal recognition to gays and lesbians, often casting his remarks in terms of a defence of traditional Catholic and African values against contemporary secular Western culture.
 On 28 January 2012, the Secretary-General of the United Nations, Ban Ki-moon, called on African nations to repeal laws that place sanctions on homosexual conduct.
 Sarah called the speech "stupid".
 When a journalist asked if Ban Ki-moon was "overstepping his responsibilities", Sarah replied: "Sure, you cannot impose something stupid like that.
 Poor countries like Africa just accept it because it's imposed upon them through money, through being tied to aid."
 He said that, "It's not possible to impose on the poor this kind of European mentality," and added that African bishops must react to this move against African culture.

 In an interview in September 2015, Sarah described same-sex unions as "retrogressive for culture and civilisation" and a problem for all of humanity.
-He said that despite the fact that such unions were increasingly recognized in Europe, they were not approved of in Africa.
+He said that although such unions were increasingly recognised in Europe, they were not approved of in Africa.
 He blamed "Western ideological colonialism" for promoting the idea of gay marriage, which he warned would "destroy Catholic doctrine".
 According to The Daily Telegraph, Sarah's "outspoken remarks underlined deep rifts within the Church over the Pope's softer, more compassionate attitude towards homosexuality".

 Following the first session of the Synod on the Family in October 2014, Sarah objected to press coverage of the synod's discussion: "what has been published by the media about homosexual unions is an attempt to push the Church [to change] her doctrine".
 He said the synod's interim report or relatio appropriately objected to international agencies and governments that condition foreign aid on "the introduction of regulations based on gender ideology", but needed to underscore objections to same-sex marriage.
 He suggested that advocacy on behalf of same-sex unions formed "part of a new ideology of evil".